TeiaCare/TeiaCareSDK/README.md

-# TeiaCoreSDK
+# TeiaCareSDK
-Welcome to TeiaCoreSDK!
+Welcome to TeiaCareSDK!

-TeiaCoreSDK is a collection of well-crafted C++ modules designed to make your development journey smoother, faster, and more enjoyable.
-With its modular approach and extensive features, TeiaCoreSDK empowers you to focus on the core functionality of your application while providing essential building blocks for common tasks.
+TeiaCareSDK is a collection of well-crafted C++ modules designed to make your development journey smoother, faster, and more enjoyable.
+With its modular approach and extensive features, TeiaCareSDK empowers you to focus on the core functionality of your application while providing essential building blocks for common tasks.

 ## Key Features: